saguileran/Acoustics-Instruments/Theory/README.md

 ![](https://github.com/saguileran/Acoustics-Instruments/blob/master/Theory/Equations/flujo.png) (5)

 However, this is for infinite dimensions.
-If we want a more realistic model is needed to add a reflected wave from an open or closed edge.
+If we want a more realistic model, it is necessary to add a reflected wave from an open or closed edge.

 ![](https://github.com/saguileran/Acoustics-Instruments/blob/master/Theory/Equations/pr.png) (6)